Len4m/len4m.github.io/src/content/blog/token-of-love-writeup-thehackerslabs.md

 }
 ```

 If we try to manipulate the JWT, we won’t be able to because the implementation is well done (or so I believe).
-It only accepts JWTs encrypted with the private key, and we can't use the various techniques from PortSwigger.
+It only accepts JWTs signed with the private key, and we can't use the various techniques from PortSwigger.
 The goal here is to understand what a JWT is and how asymmetric keys work.

 In summary, we need the private key of this application to manipulate the JWT.
 In the source code, there is a crucial clue: **IPFS** (`InterPlanetary File System`).
 Additionally, in the administrator's messages, there are more hints, including what appears to be a hash.